api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/deprecated/configuring-airnode-orig.md

 ### `nodeSettings`

 `nodeSettings` are node-specific configuration parameters.
-The first of these is `providerIdShort`, which is used as a label by the deployer to detect previous deployments.
+The first of these is `airnodeIdShort`, which is used as a label by the deployer to detect previous deployments.
-Therefore, you must not have the `providerIdShort` field in your `config.json` during the first deployment.
+Therefore, you must not have the `airnodeIdShort` field in your `config.json` during the first deployment.
 On the other hand, you must have it for the following redeployments.
-You can find your `providerIdShort` in the receipt file outputted after deployment.
+You can find your `airnodeIdShort` in the receipt file outputted after deployment.
-This guide assumes that you have not deployed Airnode yet, so we did not include the `providerIdShort` field in the `config.json` template.
+This guide assumes that you have not deployed Airnode yet, so we did not include the `airnodeIdShort` field in the `config.json` template.

 `nodeVersion` indicates which node version this `config.json` is prepared for.
 Since the `config.json` format can be expected to change with node versions, using a `config.json` prepared for one Airnode version with another may result in unexpected issues.